GIS analysts & field engineers

 The USGS identified roughly six million CONUS road-stream crossings by intersecting road lines with hydrography datasets, using 500,000 field observations for validation.
 Built for historical climates, this critical infrastructure is highly vulnerable to extreme precipitation, sediment-laden floods, and debris flows, threatening safety, economies, and aquatic passage.
 Since manually inspecting six million crossings is impossible, agencies need CULVERT: an automated hydro-geospatial decision-support system that flags at-risk locations, prioritizing inspections, restoration, and resilient redesign.

-Peak storm flows exceed the culvert’s hydraulic capacity, overtopping and washing out the road crossing.
+Peak storm flows exceed the culvert’s hydraulic capacity.

-Rainfall-driven hillslope erosion (RUSLE) delivers sediment that aggrades and plugs the culvert inlet.
+WEPP & RUSLE sediment that aggrades and plugs the inlet.

-Saturated sediment and woody debris surge down steep channels and choke the crossing.
+Sediment and woody debris surge down and choke the crossing.

-Channel widening and bank failure undermine the culvert and its road embankment.
+Channel widening undermines the culvert and road embankment.

 Required datasets are integrated through open, reliable data APIs across the continental U.S.